wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/4-audit-log-connector.md

 Now, you'll configure and set up a custom connector that uses Microsoft 365 Management APIs.

-1. Go to **make.powerapps.com > Data > Custom Connectors**.
+1. Go to **make.powerapps.com > Dataverse > Custom Connectors**.
 The Office 365 Management API custom connector will be listed on this page; it has been imported with the core components solution.

 1. Select the **Edit** pencil icon.